 Just like a nurse, a travel long-term care provider performs nursing tasks that offer emotional and physical support to clients and their families.
-Their qualification and certification demands are comparable to those of an RN
+Therefore, their qualification and certification demands are comparable to RNs.

-To become a traveling radiologist, you’ll need to earn a Bachelor's or an Associate’s degree.
-The radiology programs must be accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+To become a traveling radiologist, you must earn a Bachelor’s or an Associate’s degree.
+In addition, the radiology programs must be accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 You’ll also need a license after you pass your certification exam, which should be administered by the American Registry of Radiologic Technologists (ARRT).